Skip to content

 Rent context available: Tom Price has usable rent context.
 Use this as a suburb screening signal before comparing candidates or modelling a purchase; the matching rent ranking can provide broader market context.

-QuickProperty's investment signals for Tom Price show: Stable, Steady.
+QuickProperty's investment signals for Tom Price show: Moderate Yield, Near Median, Affordable.
 These are computed from price, rent, income, and population data — not an opaque score.

 Property prices come from state Valuers General offices and ABS Data by Region.
 Demographics are from ABS Census 2021.
 School ICSEA scores are from ACARA.
 Crime statistics are from state police agencies.
 Transport data is sourced from GTFS feeds.